lesmiskin/snowtux/README.md

+# UNDER DEVELOPMENT

+**This project is currently a work-in-progress, and certain files will not be of final quality in terms of content and structure**

+---

 # "Easy 3D Engine" by Les Miskin
 An easy-to-understand 3D game engine, for **learning and experimenting**.
 Forking and hacking the code for your own project is also encouraged :)